 - Run mode is used for normal operation. - Standby mode is required if you want to program the base station or carry out diagnostic tests on it.
 Standby mode puts the base station out of service.
 However it will still transmit if you push the Carrier button on the control panel, use a microphone, or carry out a transmission test. - Download mode is required if you want to update the base station's firmware.
+(The base station automatically enters Download mode if it has a fundamental problem.)

 Appropriate messages alert you to the need to change mode so that you do not inadvertently leave the base station out of service when you end a Service Kit session.
+Alternatively, you can configure the base station to automatically revert from Standby to Run mode after the Service Kit logs off.